icaroVerilog/Assembler-RISC-V/README.md

 </h1>

-### RISC-V is a open source instruction set architecture (ISA), developed by the university of california.
+### RISC-V is a open source instruction set architecture (ISA), developed by the university of California.
 This project consists in the development of an assembler for the RISC-V 32 bits ISA, made in c++, allows the conversion of the assembly language into machine language

 <br>
 <br>